-Prefix length

-Unlike an IPv4 address, the IPv6 address does not use a subnet mask to identify the network part of an address.
+Prefix length Unlike an IPv4 address, an IPv6 address does not use a subnet mask to identify the subnet part of the address.
 This role is performed in IPv6 by the prefix length (see on page 47 "Prefix length").

-► EUI option function
+EUI option function